 Due to the border closures in 2020 and 2021 our Year 12 cohort was reduced in number and learning online was delivered by teachers, for lengthy periods.
-In 2021 our school achieved results around the State Average in most of the HSC courses.
-The best results were in Mathematics Advanced and Chinese Beginners.
-The students who undertook to study the HSC last year, 21% of the candidature achieved a top Band 6 in 2 courses out of 58 entries, which represents more than 5% attained a top band in courses taken.
+In 2022 our school achieved results around the State Average in most of the HSC courses.
+Out of 19 students who took HSC this year, 3 students achieved one or more top Band 6/Band 4 in 5 courses.